Beautiful Tan in Just Two Days...Naturally

 Alternative methods of using the tanning chart…

-Very quick—one day, when you just can’t wait!
+One day, when you just can’t wait!
 You will be completing the entire 12-cycle protocol in a single day.
 Not recommended, since you are going to be subject to the peak of the day’s solar activity.
 Consider this only if you have absolutely no skin problems.

-Quick—two days.
+Two days.
 Still fast, but you can avoid the hours of maximum solar activity.
 Go through the entire 12 cycles over two days.
 Note what cycle number you ended day one with—cycle 6, let’s say.
 Subtract 2—to get 4, in this example—and start tanning on the second day from that cycle number.
 In any case, subtract 2 whenever you take a break from tanning for over two hours.

-Normal—7 days.
+7 days.
 Here, you’ll simply go more slowly—fewer cycles per day.
 If you take a break from tanning for more than two hours, start with a cycle number 2 lower than the one you were on just before your break.
 Go through the cycle in “jumps of two.”
 Here’s what we mean: On day 1 you start at cycle 1…day 2, start at cycle 3…day 3, start at cycle 5…and so on.

-Gentle—perfect for sensitive skin or for rehabilitation after a sunburn.
+Perfect for sensitive skin or for rehabilitation after a sunburn.
 Start with 10-second intervals.
 Use the chart protocol but replace minutes with seconds.
 For each unit of a minute on the chart, go for about ten seconds (meaning each cycle will be six times shorter).

 With all these methods, take a break during peak hours—no tanning between about noon and three o’clock.
 Adjust this for more or less sunny climates—the nearer you are to the equator, the more breaks you should take, and the longer your advisable time out of the sun.
 And never, of course, apply this protocol with tanning beds or any other mode of artificial tanning.